harmane4/Work-Day-Scheduler/README.md

 # 05 Third-Party APIs: Work Day Scheduler
 ## Description

-For this project I created a calendar application that allows a user to save events for each hour of the day by modifying the start code.
+For this project I created a calendar application that allows a user to save events for each hour of a standard business day by modifying the start code.

-When the planner is opened the current day is displayed at the top of the calendar.
+When the planner is opened, the current day is displayed at the top of the calendar.

 Timeblocks are presented that represent standard business hours.
 They are color coded:
 - grey = past event/time
 - red = current time
 - green = future event/time

-When the timeblocks are clicked into, the user can enter an event.
-Once the save button is clicked the text is saved into local storage.
+When the timeblocks are clicked into, the user can enter an event/text.
+Once the save button is clicked the event/text is saved into local storage.
 When the page is refreshed the saved events persist.

 ## Usage